astriaorg/astria/specs/bridge.md

 ### Withdrawal From A Rollup

-The User initiates a withdrawal from the rollup to an IBC destination using the `Ics20Withdrawal` function of an `IAstriaWithdrawer`-compatible smart contract.
+The User initiates a withdrawal from the rollup to an IBC destination using the `withdrawToIbcChain` function of an `IAstriaWithdrawer`-compatible smart contract.
 This contract calls burns the funds, emitting an `Ics20Withdrawal` event for the withdrawer to process (as described above).

 In addition to the metadata in a sequencer-native withdrawal, the `Ics20Withdrawal` event also provides the needed information for creating an Ics20 withdrawal on